Ankur3107/ankur3107.github.io/_posts/2021-06-25-dense-passage-retriever.md

 # Model Evaluation

-Now after training its time to evaluate model on the dev dataset.
-We first preprocess the data into queries, passages and answer index.
+Now after training it's time to evaluate the model on the dev dataset.
+We first preprocess the data into queries, passages, and answer indexes.

 Queries will pass into query encoder to get query embeddings and Passages will pass into passage encoder to get passage embeddings.

 Passage embedding will then stored into faiss for similarity matching.

-For each query embedding will pass into faiss.search to get the top-k index and then we will calculate the top-k acc.
+For each query, embedding will pass into faiss.search to get the top-k index and then we will calculate the top-k acc.

 ```python
 # Read dev json for evaluation